Why does being outside make you happy?

-Research on Chicago public housing residents indicates that people who live in areas with trees are more united than those who don’t.
+Research on Chicago public housing residents indicates that people living in areas with trees are more united than those without.
 They support each other and have a greater sense of belonging to their neighborhood.

 Maybe you’ve moved to a new place where you don’t know anyone, and you’re trying to figure out how to be happy without friends.
 Nature is your answer!
-It can promote friendships, and it’s a great place to be when you’re alone.
+It can promote friendships and is a great place to be when you’re alone.